Elks Lodge 'Soccer Shootout' set for Saturday

 The Farmington Elks Lodge #1765 will hold its annual Soccer Shootout at Engler Park in Farmington from 9 a.m. to noon Saturday.

-Elks member Kevin Engler explained the lodge see this as an area effort and not just for Farmington kids.
+Elks member Kevin Engler explained the lodge sees this as an area effort and not just for Farmington kids.

 “We’re trying to get some people from North County, Central, Fredericktown, Ironton, whatever,” he said.